hennesre/jobhuntengine/company_research_framework.md

 ### 1. Company Overview
 **What to capture:**
-- What they do (product/service in 1-2 sentences)
+- What they do (product/service in ~1 sentences)
 - Business model (B2B, B2C, marketplace, etc.)
 - Founded date and founders (brief background if notable)
 - Headquarters and team size
 - Key customers or market focus

 **Output format:**
-Brief paragraph hitting these points.
+1-2 sentences hitting these points.
 Bold the business model and key metrics.

 ### 2. Funding & Growth
 **What to capture:**